qgis/QGIS-Documentation/source/docs/training_manual/spatial_databases/index.rst

 from shapefiles into the database and make use of the geographic functions that PostGIS offers.

-While working through this section, you may want to keep a copy of the `PostGIS cheat sheet </static/training_manual/postgis/postgis_cheatsheet.pdf>`_ available from `Boston GIS user group <http://www.bostongis.com/postgis_quickguide.bqg>`_.
+While working through this section, you may want to keep a copy of the **PostGIS cheat sheet**  available from `Boston GIS user group <http://www.bostongis.com/postgis_quickguide.bqg>`_.
 Another useful resource is the `online <http://postgis.net/docs/>`_ PostGIS documentation.